web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/define.md

 # Environment Variables

-Builder supports injecting environment variables or expressions into the code during compilation, which is helpful for distinguishing the running environment or injecting constant values.
+Rsbuild supports injecting environment variables or expressions into the code during compilation, which is helpful for distinguishing the running environment or injecting constant values.
 This chapter introduces how to use environment variables.

 ## Default Variables

 ### process.env.NODE_ENV

-By default, Builder will automatically set the `process.env.NODE_ENV` environment variable to `'development'` in development mode and `'production'` in production mode.
+By default, Rsbuild will automatically set the `process.env.NODE_ENV` environment variable to `'development'` in development mode and `'production'` in production mode.

 You can use `process.env.NODE_ENV` directly in Node.js and in the runtime code.